yannlamontagne/PedDay2016/IntroductiontoGitHub.md

       2. Fork the Haiku of the members of your group analyse the Haiku and commit suggestions.
       3. Submit a pull request to the original repository.
       4. Commit or discard the pull request.

+6. Group Collaboration
+  1. Modification of this file by all participants.
+    Instructions:
+      1. Fork this repository.
+      2. Add your GitHub username and GitHub web address under the participant section.
+      3. Submit a pull request to the original repository.

 7. Website hosted on GitHub (if time permits)

 ## Software: